soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 Get-Mailbox <username> | FL DefaultAuditSet
 ```

-A value of `Admin, Delegate, Owner` indicates that the default mailbox actions for all three logon types are being audit.
-Alternatively, a value of `Owner` would indicate that the only the default mailbox actions for the mailbox owner are being audited.
-The value of `Owner` also means that a customized set of mailbox actions (configured by an administrator in your organization) is being audited for Admin and Delegate access to the mailbox.
-If there are no values displayed for the *DefaultAuditSet* property (also called a *null* value) then the mailbox actions for all three logon types have been customized.
+A value of `Admin, Delegate, Owner` indicates that the default mailbox actions for all three logon types are being audit; this is the default state after default mailbox auditing was initially provisioned in your organization.
+Alternatively, a value of `Owner` indicates that the only the default mailbox actions for the mailbox owner are being audited; a value of `Delegate` or `Admin` indicates that only the default mailbox actions for delegates or admins, respectively, are being audited.
+If all three values aren't displayed, then the default an administrator has changed the default mailbox actions for one or more of the logon types.
+If there are no values displayed for the *DefaultAuditSet* property (also called a *null* value) then the mailbox actions for all three logon types have been changed.

-See the [Change or restore mailbox actions logged by default](#change-or-restore-mailbox-actions-logged-by-default) section in this article for information about customizing the mailbox actions that are audited.
+See the [Change or restore mailbox actions logged by default](#change-or-restore-mailbox-actions-logged-by-default) section in this article for information about changing the mailbox actions that are audited.

 ## Enable or disable mailbox auditing for specific users

 When default mailbox auditing is enabled for your organization, all mailboxes are audited for the mailbox actions listed in the previous section.
 However, there may be situations where an organization only wants some mailboxes to be audited.
 You can do this by using the **Set-MailboxAuditBypassAssociation** cmdlet in Exchange Online PowerShell to exclude mailboxes from being audited.
-The following sections show how to use this cmdlet to exclude a specific user or how to exclude a most of the users in your organization.
+The following sections show how to use this cmdlet to exclude a specific user or exclude a most of the users in your organization.

 ### Exclude a specific user